-TBfree receives funding from the dairy, beef and lamb, and deer industry sectors.
-The funding provided is restricted to being used by the entity to carry out their necessary activities to implement the NPMP for bovine tuberculosis strategies and programmes of work for the benefit of the respective industries.
+TBfree receives funding from the Crown, dairy, beef and lamb, and deer industry sectors per the 'TB Plan Funders' Agreement'.
+The funding provided is restricted to being used by the Company to carry out their necessary activities to implement their National Pest Management Plans for bovine tuberculosis strategies and programmes of work for the benefit of the respective industries.
 The funding agreements do not impose any condition on the entities that require a return of unspent funds.
 Revenue in relation to this funding is recognised when it is receivable or received by the entities.